pmannle/node-stripe-marketplace-saas/README.md

-# Node Stripe Membership SaaS
+# Node Stripe Membership SaaS with Connected Marketplace

-This project is a boilerplate express app for creating a membership/subscription site with [Stripe](https://stripe.com), [Mailgun](https://mailgun.com/signup), mongodb and swig.
+This project is a boilerplate express app for creating a membership/subscription Marketplace  with [Stripe](https://stripe.com), [Mailgun](https://mailgun.com/signup), mongodb and swig.
 Inspired by [sahat/hackathon-starter](https://github.com/sahat/hackathon-starter) and [RailsApps/rails-stripe-membership-saas](https://github.com/RailsApps/rails-stripe-membership-saas).
 It also handles stripe webhooks.

+It is a frontend for a Stripe Connected Marketplace, and allows you to:

+- create new merchant accounts
+- allows merchants to create their own subscription plans

+- create new customer accounts
+- allows customers to subscribe to merchant plans
+- allows customers to update subscriptions

 Check out the [demo](https://node-stripe-membership-saas.herokuapp.com/dashboard)!